Nova1919/sdk-go/CONTRIBUTING.md

-# Scrapeless Actor SDK Go Contribution & Development Guide
+# Scrapeless SDK Go Contribution & Development Guide

 Thank you for your interest in contributing to the Scrapeless Actor SDK Go project!
 This guide outlines both the contribution process and development conventions.